 Policymakers from other states who support mandated public reporting of hospital staffing can learn lessons from NJ.
 For example, when NJ's 2005 law was enacted, each hospital made a decision regarding implementation.
 The legislation is silent on how the hospital should implement the policy; therefore, each hospital has different ways of calculating the staffing numbers.
 Although NJ provides a standard template for calculating necessary staffing, supervisors use personal judgment when completing these forms.
 The legislation lacks specification regarding what type of RN should be counted.
 For example, a charge RN or a newly licensed RN on orientation-neither of whom have patient assignments-may be included in the count.
-Therefore, policymakers who consider public reporting of hospital staffing need to work closely with hospital administrators to craft legislation that attempts to capture the most accurate counts of staff.
+Therefore, policymakers who consider public reporting of hospital staffing need to work closely with hospital administrators to craft legislation that attempts to capture the most accurate counts grades to choose better hospitals, the growth in the numbers of people using the web to access health information may lead to greater use in the future (Chou et al., 2014).
+In addition, once reports are more easily available online, hospital clinicians may mention them to patients and more likely, use the hospital grades, themselves, to recommend hospitals to patients (Chou et al., 2014).

-Policies, programs, or other initiatives to ensure that the public reports are online for consumers are one way to increase patient engagement.
-Although the evidence is unclear whether patients, themselves, use the report card In 2018, the ANA supported data transparency and submitted comments to CMS recommending that nurse staffing and staff skill mix data be added to the Hospital Inpatient Quality Reporting (IQR) Program and in the CMS' five-star ratings on Hospital Compare for acute care hospitals (ANA, 2018c).
+Policies, programs, or other inititiaves to ensure that the public reports are online for consumers are one way to increase patient engagement.
+Although the evidence is unclear whether patients, themselves, use the report card

+In 2018, the ANA supported data transparency and submitted comments to CMS recommending that nurse staffing and staff skill mix data be added to the Hospital Inpatient Quality Reporting (IQR) Program and in the CMS' five-star ratings on Hospital Compare for acute care hospitals (ANA, 2018c).
 If approved, hospitals would be required to submit additional information to CMS pertaining to nurse staffing measures (ANA, 2018c).
 Although CMS elected for these two nurse staffing measures not to be required in 2018, staff at CMS are considering adding them in fiscal year 2019 (ANA, 2018c).